espressif/esp-idf/docs/en/api-reference/system/intr_alloc.rst

     - A performance monitor
     - Two software interrupts.

-  Internal interrupt sources are defined in esp_intr_alloc.h as ``ETS_INTERNAL_*_INTR_SOURCE``.
+  Internal interrupt sources are defined in ``esp_intr_alloc.h`` as ``ETS_INTERNAL_*_INTR_SOURCE``.

   These peripherals can only be configured from the core they are associated with.
-When generating an interrupt, the interrupt they generate is hard-wired to their associated core; it's not possible to have, for example, an internal timer comparator of one core generate an interrupt on another core.
+When generating an interrupt, the interrupt they generate is hard-wired to their associated core; it is not possible to have, for example, an internal timer comparator of one core generate an interrupt on another core.
 That is why these sources can only be managed using a task running on that specific core.
 Internal interrupt sources are still allocatable using :cpp:func:`esp_intr_alloc` as normal, but they cannot be shared and will always have a fixed interrupt level (namely, the one associated in hardware with the peripheral).

   External Peripheral Interrupts
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   The remaining interrupt sources are from external peripherals.
-These are defined in soc/soc.h as ``ETS_*_INTR_SOURCE``.
+These are defined in ``soc/soc.h`` as ``ETS_*_INTR_SOURCE``.

   Non-internal interrupt slots in both CPU cores are wired to an interrupt multiplexer, which can be used to route any external interrupt source to any of these interrupt slots.